Adams shines in snow as Packers trounce Titans 40-14

 INJURY REPORT

-The Packers played without running back Jamaal Williams, who injured his quadriceps a week earlier in a 24-16 victory over Carolina.
-Offensive tackle Rick Wagner suffered a knee injury during the game.
+The Packers played without running back Jamaal Williams due to an injured quadriceps.
+Offensive tackle Rick Wagner suffered a knee injury.

 UP NEXT